 A recycling program provides a service to the community, while also proving a profitable business when done well.
-With space, equipment, and crew, the start-up costs of a full force recycling program can be cost-prohibitive, though, which makes it difficult to get much-needed programs in place in many municipalities.
+With space, equipment, and crew, the start-up costs of a full force recycling program can be cost-prohibitive, which makes it difficult to get much-needed programs in place in many municipalities.
 Here is a list of the top five things to consider when starting a recycling business.

-Processing equipment is also a necessity, so do your research to find well-designed equipment that limits the use of electricity increases the environmental-friendliness of a recycling start-up.
+Processing equipment is also a necessity, so do your research to find well-designed equipment that limits the use of electricity.
+This will increase the environmental-friendliness of a recycling start-up.

 While the costs of starting your own recycling program remain consistent in terms of what you need, expenses vary widely based upon how a business is operated.
 Having individuals drop recycling off at your facility, or providing drop-offs in the form of dumpsters, is generally less expensive than curb-side pick-up, for instance, due to the reduction in workers required for the task.

-Doing recycling in a facility without easy public accessibility will also generally be cheaper, since accessible real estate usually comes at a higher cost, but this can be problematic if you want people to bring their recycling in for treatment.
+Doing recycling in a facility without easy public accessibility will also generally be cheaper, since accessible real estate usually comes at a higher cost.
+However, this can be problematic if you want people to bring their recycling in for treatment.

 Consider these basic start-up costs (with some possible costs) and shop around for the best deal:

 When keeping costs low, it’s important to keep in mind that profits may suffer from your original cost-cutting decisions.
-For instance, individuals are far less likely to participate in a program that forces them to come to you, for instance, than a program that puts everything they need at their door.
-This means you will have less recycled scrap to sell, cutting into your profits, and that you will also be rescuing fewer pieces from landfills.
+For instance, individuals are far less likely to participate in a program that forces them to come to you, than a program that puts everything they need at their door.
+This means you will have less recycled scrap to sell, cutting into your profits, and that you’ll also be keeping less waste from landfills.